Allie-Kim/TIL/AngularJS/two-way-binding-problem-in-Korean.md

-# two way binding problem in Korean (and special characters like *, !..)
+# Two way binding problem in Korean (and special characters like *, !..)

 ### Problem
 When typing text in Korean, two way binding failed especially in IE(11).